tekamoment/cs129-1-final-project/README.md

 ### Setting up sharding:

-Copy and paste the docker-compose.yml found in the Replicaion confi folder on the root project folder
+Copy and paste the docker-compose.yml found in the Sharding config folder on the root project folder

 Start services: docker-compose up